 Hotel Accessibility and Safety – The hotel should be easily accessible from the airport and train station.
 If the hotel provides a free airport shuttle, it would be a big plus point.
 Public transport should be nearby so that traveling becomes easy and affordable.
 The costs of Uber and taxis add up to your budget substantially.
 The hotel should be in a secure area and one should feel safe approaching it at odd hours.
 If you are a solo female or traveling with kids, one has to take extra precautions.

 Pricing – It is given that the hotel must fit your budget.
 The price of the hotel depends on the location and amenities it offers.
-Once you have decided on a hotel, it is best to cross-check the rates at three/four of your trusted portals and check all the ongoing deals on hotels.
+Once you have decided on a hotel, it is best to cross-check the rates at three/or four of your trusted portals and check all the ongoing deals on hotels.
 Don’t book at booking portals that are not trustworthy.
+Go with reliable portals like Booking.
+Com and Expedia.Com.
 A couple of times I have landed at a hotel with no booking in my name even though I had booked at a ‘renowned’ third-party website.
 I was tempted by a great deal they were offering and had a terrible experience thereafter.
 Booking directly with small and unknown hotels may prove to be tricky and stressful, as the hotel may not respond in case of cancellations or date changes.

 Don’t hesitate to call the hotel for clarification while booking.
 Room near the elevator, vegetarian breakfast, higher floor, quiet room, early check-ins, and other specifics can be requested and clarified before booking.
 Don’t believe in any travel myths.
 After the long checklist, you must be mentally exhausted.
 But planning a holiday is not an easy job and I am sure when you reach the hotel you will be happy to see the results of your efforts.